Diesoi/AndoidStegoLoader/APKs/README.md

 ## APK Directory

-This directory contains the APKs (TROVARE MODO PER INSERIRE GLI APK) employed for the tests.
+In [this](https://www.dropbox.com/scl/fi/iifp9yvf0lsolgedgc18f/APKs.zip?rlkey=a0yqxlxhow1jb0quu5xrixjp8&st=uzlbar81&dl=0) DropBox link there are the employed for the tests.
 In particular:

 - **Vanilla** contains the APKs with the steganography resource, and loader code without obfuscation mechanisms;
 - **Obfuscated** contains the obfuscated version of the APKs aformentioned: